 Colorado has had the highest population growth rate of children living in poverty over the past ten years, and one of the highest population growth rates of English language learners in the country (Oct 2011 CDE Report).
 While Colorado ranks second in the nation for number of degree holders per capita, it ranks 46th for college-bound high school graduates.

-The Public Education & Business Coalition (PEBC) is the primary operator of the Colorado Boettcher Teacher Residency program.
-PEBC has been cultivating effective educators for nearly thirty years throughout Denver, the state of Colorado and nationally.
+The Public Education & Business Coalition (PEBC) is the primary operator of the Boettcher Teacher Residency program.
+PEBC has been cultivating effective educators for pver thirty years throughout Denver, the state of Colorado and nationally.
 It first gained national attention with the publishing of Mosaic of Thought in 1997 by two staff members.
 Since that time PEBC has worked extensively sharing its research-based instructional best practices with educators to impact student achievement.